-Jemmco's Dyne Test Solutions are manufactured to ASTM Standard D-2578, and are available in (41) different levels ranging from 30 to 70 dynes/cm.
+Jemmco's dyne test solutions are manufactured to ASTM Standard D-2578, and are available in (41) different levels ranging from 30 to 70 dynes/cm.

 What are Dyne Solutions?

-Dyne Solutions are composed of two liquids.
-One liquid possesses a very high surface tension level (Dyne Level), while the other has a very low surface tension level.
+Dyne solutions are composed of two liquids.
+One liquid possesses a very high surface tension level (dyne level), while the other has a very low surface tension level.
 When mixed together in different percentages (in accordance with the ASTM-D2578 specification), the resulting solution will possess a dyne level that is between the natural levels of the individual solutions.
 A coloring is added to make it easier for the user to read the reaction of the solution on the substrate in question.

 Why Should I use Dyne Solutions?

-Dyne Solutions are the most accurate approach to dyne testing.
+Dyne solutions are the most accurate approach to dyne testing.
 Although dyne pens are more convenient to use, dyne testing with solutions employs the use of a cotton swab (wooden stick), which is only used once and not dipped twice into the solution.
 Thus, any surface contaminants that are deposited on the swab, will be thrown away with the swab, and have no impact on future tests.
 By removing the variable of surface contaminants, the testing is more reliable.
-Using a dropper bottle and a metering rod, further adds to the accuracy of dyne solutions, by applying a consistent amount of fluid to the substrate, preventing false readings, which are caused by over saturating the test sample causing the solution to require more time to break up then the 2 seconds normally specified.
+Using a dropper bottle and a metering rod, further adds to the accuracy of dyne solutions, by applying a consistent amount of fluid to the substrate, preventing false readings, which are caused by over saturating the test sample causing the solution to require more time to break up then the two seconds normally specified.

 When Should I Use Dyne Solutions?

 Dyne solutions are recommended when accuracy is required.
-Dyne Solutions are often used in research laboratories, in quality control functions and process control functions.
+Dyne solutions are often used in research laboratories, in quality control functions and process control functions.
 They are used by plastic film extruders and plastic molders, as well as by printers, laminators and coaters.
 Dyne solutions are often used by metal processors to identify unwanted surface contaminants.